 All visitors are strongly encouraged to become up to date\ with all recommended COVID-19 vaccine doses.
 St. Anne Home will be asking visitors about their vaccination status on the updated screening tool, however per CMS visitors are not required to be tested or vaccinated (or show proof of such) as a condition of visitation.
-If the visitor declines to disclose their vaccination status, the visitor should wear a face covering or mask at all times.
+All visitors should wear a face covering or mask at all times.